-One of the world's fastest growing outbound markets, with travel forecast to grow from approximately 14 million departures in 2013 to 50 million by 2020.
-The Indian market offers significant opportunity for growth.
+One of the worlds fastest growing outbound markets, with travel forecast to grow from approximately 14 million in departures in 2013 to 50 million by 2020, the Indian market offers significant opportunity for growth.

-With a middle class of 300 million, an economy growing at 8% per annum and High Net Worth Individuals forecast to grow by 100% over the next decade, the economic drivers for increased long-haul travel are strong.
-The Australasian market is forecast to grow to 370,000 plus, while New Zealand might see 286% growth to 2025, by which time India has the potential to contribute in the order of \$426 million annually.
+With a middle class of 300 million, an economy growing at eight percent per annum and High Net Worth Individuals forecast to grow by 100 percent over the next decade the economic drivers for increased long-haul travel are strong.
+The Australasian market is forecast to grow to 370,000 plus, while New Zealand might see 286 percent growth to 2025, by which time India has the potential to contribute in the order of \$426 million annually.

 India, like China is a large, regionalised and segmented market.
-This means that while it offers many opportunities, they must be approached differently by the tourism industry as regional differences are pronounced.
-In addition, the trend of more women entering the workforce in India gives rise to a new segment of potential travellers with disposable income for leisure, as well as business travel.
+This means that while it offers many opportunities, they must be approached differently by the tourism industry as regional differences are pronounced across the country.
+For example, the trend of more women entering the workforce in India gives rise to a new segment with disposable income for leisure, as well as business travel.